Wilmar Barrios

-Wilmar Enrique Barrios Terán (born 16 October 1993) is a Colombian professional footballer who plays as a defensive midfielder for Russian club Zenit Saint Petersburg and the Colombia national team.
+Wilmar Enrique Barrios Terán (born 16 October 1993) is a Colombian professional footballer who plays as a defensive midfielder for Russian Premier League club Zenit Saint Petersburg and the Colombia national team.

 Born in Cartagena, Colombia, Barrios relocated to Ibagué where he made professional football debut with Deportes Tolima.
 During his time with Tolima, Barrios notably won the Copa Colombia in 2014.
 In 2016, he was acquired by Argentine giants Boca Juniors.
 Barrios won two trophies with the Xeneizes: the Primera División in 2017 and 2018.
 In 2019, he joined Russian Premier League side FC Zenit Saint Petersburg on an initial 4,5-year contract; in 2021, his contract was extended until 2026.
 Since his arrival to the club, Barrios has won six trophies with Zenit, including four league titles, the Russian Cup and the Russian Super Cup.

 Before debuting with Colombia in 2016, Barrios represented his country's Olympic team at the 2016 Summer Olympics.
 Since then, he has earned over 50 caps.
 Barrios was part of the Colombia squad that took part in the 2018 World Cup.
 Additionally, Barrios represented Colombia at the 2019 and 2021 editions of the Copa América, achieving a third-place finish in the latter.

 Club career

 Barrios was given a red card for two bookable offences during the second leg of the 2018 Copa Libertadores Finals against rivals River Plate held at the Santiago Bernabéu Stadium.

 On 1 February 2019, he signed a 4,5-year contract with Zenit Saint Petersburg.
 On 19 October 2021, Barrios extended his contract with Zenit until the end of the 2025–26 season.
+On 31 August 2023, he extended his contract with Zenit until June 2027.